 One of the first steps of phonological awareness for young children is sound discrimination: recognizing sounds that are the same and different.
 One of the games we play in my class is a thumbs up, thumbs down game.
 I play two sounds and the children give two thumbs up if they are the same and two thumbs down if the sounds are different.
-Here are some variations on sound discrimination games you can play:
+Here are some variations on the sound discrimination game you can play:

 - Play two sounds on a toy xylophone (randomly play two notes the same or two different notes)